 Our Company roots date back more than four decades.
-In 1976, Bernard (Ben) Cammarata, General Merchandising Manager of Marshalls, was recruited by discount retailer, Zayre Corp.*, to develop and spearhead the launch of a new off-price chain selling family apparel and home fashions.
+In 1976, Bernard (Ben) Cammarata, General Merchandising Manager of Marshalls at the time, was recruited by discount retailer, Zayre Corp.1, to develop and spearhead the launch of a new off-price chain selling family apparel and home fashions.
 Under Mr. Cammarata’s leadership, T.J.
 Maxx was born, with its first stores opening in 1977.
-In the late 1980’s, Zayre was restructured and spun off three of its brands – T.J.
-Maxx, Hit or Miss and Chadwick’s of Boston – which served as the initial retail banners of what would become The TJX Companies, Inc.
+In the late 1980s, Zayre was restructured and spun off three of its brands — T.J.
+Maxx, Hit or Miss, and Chadwick’s of Boston — which served as the initial retail banners of what would become The TJX Companies, Inc.

-TJX has continued to grow steadily over the years, opening stores in new markets, acquiring companies and launching new chains to bring its popular off-price model to an even wider network of customers who love brand name apparel and home fashions, all at amazing value.
+TJX has continued to grow steadily over the years, opening stores in new markets, countries, and continents, launching new chains, and acquiring other retailers, to bring its popular off-price model to an even wider network of customers who love brand name apparel and home fashions, all at amazing value.
 After nearly 40 years of service to the Company, Mr. Cammarata retired from his position as Chairman of the Board in June 2015 and remains with TJX in an advisory role as Founder and Executive Advisor.

-The TJX Companies, Inc. (NYSE: TJX), is the leading off-price retailer of apparel and home fashions in the U.S. and worldwide.
-As of January 28, 2017 (the end of the fiscal year), TJX sales were $33.2 billion, and the Company operated more than 3,800 stores in nine countries, across three continents.
-In 2016, TJX ranked #89 in the Fortune 500 listings.
+The TJX Companies, Inc. (NYSE: TJX), the leading off-price apparel and home fashions retailer in the U.S. and worldwide, is ranked 85 among Fortune 500 companies and operates four major divisions: Marmaxx, HomeGoods, TJX Canada, and TJX International (comprised of Europe and Australia).
+As of February 3, 2018 (the end of the fiscal year), TJX sales were $35.9 billion, and the Company operated more than 4,000 stores in nine countries, across three continents.

 The first two T.J.
 Maxx stores open in Auburn and Worcester, Massachusetts.

 TJX acquires Winners Apparel of Canada, a Toronto-based chain of five off-price family apparel stores.
-TJX grows this chain into Canada's largest off-price retailer of family apparel and home fashions.
+Over time, TJX grows this chain into Canada’s largest off-price retailer of family apparel and home fashions.

-TJX launches HomeGoods in the U.S., offering an ever-changing selection of home fashions from around the world.
+TJX launches HomeGoods in the U.S., offering an eclectic selection of home fashions from around the world.